7 random facts about Easter in Scandinavia

 - You’ll see many places with decorated twigs – feathers and other types of decorations, depending on area.
 This is a Påskris – Easter Twigs – to signify Christ’s suffering – originally used to lash out at people as a tease – and in some areas, get people out of bed on Good Friday morning.
 Nowadays, used mainly as decorations.

 - Easter is the absolute last time you will see Semlor anywhere in Sweden.
-Most of these Lent buns are already gone at this time of the year, but Easter time sees the last of bakeries stopping them, signalising the end of the season.
+Most of these lovely luscious Lent buns are already gone at this time of the year, but for those still clinging on, Easter marks the final hurrah, signalising the end of the season.
 No more semlor until next year.